jillix/flow-app/README.md

 ```
 npm install
 ```
-This should install the OrientDB server in the `bin` directory and the mono databae form the `admin/scripts/orientdb` directory.
+This also installs the OrientDB server in the `bin` directory and the mono database form the `admin/scripts/orientdb` directory.

 Start the mono server:
 ```